 It is important to know that displays are most vibrant between 11:00 pm and 3:00 am so plan to be up late!
 If you want to see the Northern Lights, you’ll want to check the NOAA Space Weather Prediction Center website for the daily Aurora forecast to determine the likelihood of the Northern Lights being visible.
 Make sure you also check the local weather forecast to verify the skies will be clear.

-The lights can be seen at any time of the year but March and September will give you greater odds of spotting them here on the north shore.
+The lights can be seen at any time of the year given the right conditions, but March and September will give you greater odds of spotting them here on the north shore.
 To increase your chances of seeing brighter lights, it helps to get out of town as many cities are “polluted” by light and the shield of street lights can hide your view of the atmosphere lights.
 It also helps if the moon is not bright, the darker the sky the better.

 Where is the best place to see them?

 1. Hawk Ridge, Duluth

 Known as a spot to view migrating birds, this ridge offers magnificent views over the entirety of Duluth and is a great spot to see the Northern Lights.
 Hawk Ridge is located on East Skyline Parkway on the northeastern side of Duluth and features an overlook where viewers can park to see the lights from their car.

 White Sky Rock offers 360-degree views over Caribou Lake.
 At 1,400 feet above sea level, it almost feels as if you are a part of the lights.
 To get there, park at the Caribou Lake public boat launch located on Caribou Trail.
 Cross the highway and start hiking up the hiking trail, staying to the right when the trail splits.
 Getting to the rock overlook will require a .15 mile hike which gains about 230 feet of elevation.